opensafely/documentation/docs/query-engine-explanation.md

     Understanding this section is not necessary to using Data Builder.

-    This section may end up being a separate page entirely.

 Data Builder facilitates querying multiple different data backends, without the researcher concerning themselves with the specific details of how that backend works.